Menu

 Initially, the track is the same as for the Box Forest Circuit but then branches off to follow Toolona Creek.

-After a few more waterfalls, you hit the Border Track again (some 9.5km later) and turn south.
+After a few more waterfalls, you hit the Border Track again (about 9.5km later) and turn south.
 From here, you actually walk along the Queensland-NSW border with a couple of lookouts south along the way.
 Most of them are overgrown now and the views aren’t as exciting as they could be.

 MORE WALKS AT GREEN MOUNTAINS